wdv4758h/pypy-extradoc/blog/draft/arm-status-update.rst

 We also have some hardware to run the subset of the PyPy test-suite relevant to the ARM-JIT backend and to run the tests suite that tests the translated ARM binaries.
-The nightly tests are run on a Beagleboard-xM_ and an i.MX53_ versatile board (kindly provided by Michael Foord), both boards run the ARM port `Ubuntu 12.04 Precise Pangolin`_.
+The nightly tests are run on a Beagleboard-xM_ and an i.MX53_ versatile board (kindly provided by Michael Foord), both boards run the ARM port of `Ubuntu 12.04 Precise Pangolin`_.
 The current results for the different builders can be seen on the `PyPy buildbot`_.
 As can be seen there are still some issues to be fixed, but we are getting there.